Team Foundation Server Concepts

 Service accounts: The account or accounts that the Web services and applications in Team Foundation use.
 Team Foundation Server requires service accounts to perform operations across servers and Web services.
 These service accounts have specific requirements.
 For more information, see Service Accounts and Dependencies in Team Foundation Server.

 SharePoint Products: Software that provides a scalable, manageable platform for collaboration and the development of Web-based business applications.
 You can include one or more SharePoint Web applications as part of your deployment of Team Foundation Server.
 To include one of these applications, you must install and configure Team Foundation Server extensions for SharePoint Products, and you must configure permissions across the deployment.
-For more information, see Add SharePoint products to your deployment and SharePoint Products and Team Foundation Server.
+For more information, see Add a SharePoint Web Application to Your Deployment and SharePoint Products and Team Foundation Server.

 SQL Server and SQL Server Reporting Services: Software that provides a database platform for large-scale online transaction processing (OLTP), data warehousing, and e-commerce applications.
 SQL Server is also a business intelligence platform for data integration, analysis, and reporting solutions.
 Team Foundation Server stores its data in SQL Server databases.
 You can also optionally include a server that is running SQL Server Reporting Services and that automatically generates reports for team projects.
-For more information, see Team Foundation Server Architecture and Team Foundation Server Databases.
+For more information, see Team Foundation Server Architecture and SQL Server and Team Foundation Server.